 Sometimes a quiet county farmer is not all he seems.

 Edward Theodore Gein lived a seemingly normal and everyday life in rural Plainfield, Wisconsin.
-The only thing that nobody knew was that there was nothing normal or everyday about him!
+The only thing that nobody knew was that there was nothing normal about him!

 It is not known how many people Gein killed but he only ever confessed to killing two women.
 The real kicker about this guy was that he liked to dig up bodies, bring them home, skin them and make wallpaper, lamps and other ornaments out of their skin and bones.